 The highest horsepower version of the 454 big-block was a 1970 Chevelle with the LS6 option.
 This solid lifter motor featured a four-bolt main block, forged steel crankshaft and connecting rods, and 11.25:1 compression pistons.
 Engine output was factory rated at 450 horsepower with 500 lb/ft of torque.
 Chevrolet produced about 4,500 LS6 Chevelles.

-So there you have it, the top five greatest muscle car engines of all time.
+So there you have it, in my humble opinion, the top five muscle car engines of all time.

 All of these engines are still in very high demand today, so much so that several of them are currently being reproduced.
 We're talking a lot of horsepower and not at all fuel efficient, but that's what makes a muscle car a muscle car.